 How does your thanksgiving flow?

 Mine?
 It flows.
 Then it stops, as though someone has turned off the faucet.
 Nothing.
 Nada.
 In fact, I forget.
 Generous heaps of thanks come to a calm.
-Do I dare say that as a Christian?
-Do I dare admit that sometimes I become so self-centered that I forego giving thanks, even forgetting?
+Dare I say that as a Christian?
+Dare I admit sometimes I become so self-centered that I forego giving thanks, even forgetting?

 Well, I do.